levalhq/mcp-grafana/README.md

 ### Dashboards

 - **Search for dashboards:** Find dashboards by title or other metadata
-- **Get dashboard by UID:** Retrieve full dashboard details using its unique identifier
+- **Get dashboard by UID:** Retrieve full dashboard details using its unique identifier. _Warning: Large dashboards can consume significant context window space._
+- **Get dashboard summary:** Get a compact overview of a dashboard including title, panel count, panel types, variables, and metadata without the full JSON to minimize context window usage
+- **Get dashboard property:** Extract specific parts of a dashboard using JSONPath expressions (e.g., `$.title`, `$.panels[*].title`) to fetch only needed data and reduce context window consumption
-- **Update or create a dashboard:** Modify existing dashboards or create new ones. _Note: Use with caution due to context window limitations; see [issue #101](https://github.com/grafana/mcp-grafana/issues/101)_
+- **Update or create a dashboard:** Modify existing dashboards or create new ones. _Warning: Requires full dashboard JSON which can consume large amounts of context window space._
+- **Patch dashboard:** Apply specific changes to a dashboard without requiring the full JSON, significantly reducing context window usage for targeted modifications
 - **Get panel queries and datasource info:** Get the title, query string, and datasource information (including UID and type, if available) from every panel in a dashboard

+#### Context Window Management

+The dashboard tools now include several strategies to manage context window usage effectively ([issue #101](https://github.com/grafana/mcp-grafana/issues/101)):

+- **Use `get_dashboard_summary`** for dashboard overview and planning modifications
+- **Use `get_dashboard_property`** with JSONPath when you only need specific dashboard parts
+- **Avoid `get_dashboard_by_uid`** unless you specifically need the complete dashboard JSON

 ### Datasources